elben/elben.github.io-jekyll/_drafts/transducers.markdown

     (reducing result (inc input))))
 ```

 So it's waiting for a reducing function.
-What's a reducing function?
-In our beginning examples, we used `conj` in our `reduce` calls.
-Well, here we can also use `conj` as our reducing function.
+A reducing function has the type `result, input ⟶ result`.
+It's used to reduce the current result-so-far with a current input into some new result-so-far.

+`conj` is a reducing function, since it takes a collection, an input, and returns a new collection.

 ```clojure
 ((mapping inc) conj)